 Altice also offers a tourist sim card for Dominican Republic which also includes calling minutes:

-As prices for prepaid sim cards are more or less the same let’s also take into consideration the 4G/5G network coverage in the Dominican Republic and find out who has the best mobile network in 2023.
+As prices for prepaid sim cards are more or less the same let’s also take into consideration the 4G/5G network coverage in the Dominican Republic.
+Lets compare the mobile internet providers 4G/5G network coverage maps and find out who has the best mobile data network in Dominican Republic in 2024.

-Also as said in the beginning of the article there is another mobile internet provider in Dominican Republic called Viva, but it is not taken into consideration in this comparison as their mobile network is much weaker compared to Claro and Altice.
+Also as said in the beginning of the article there is another mobile internet provider in Dominican Republic called Viva, but it is not taken into consideration in this sim card comparison as their mobile data network is much weaker compared to Claro and Altice.
 Below you can find the proof.

 Is there 5G in Dominican Republic?